Categories

 Digital Winter

-Being a mission critical service provider, BaseN has always emphasized situational awareness of physical and digital assets.
-Due to increasing cloudification, the latter is more and more difficult as systems become more complex and interdependent.
+As a mission-critical service provider, BaseN places significant emphasis on maintaining situational awareness of both physical and digital assets.
+However, with the increasing trend of cloudification, ensuring awareness of the latter becomes progressively challenging as systems grow more complex and interdependent.

-On the digital front, destroying even a single pipe (sea cable) has massive consequences, as most cables carry wavelengths for multiple providers and resilience is often planned on a virtual plane, due to cost and flexibility reasons.
+On the digital front, the destruction of even a single pipe or sea cable can have massive consequences (disruption of internet connectivity, economic impact, data loss and security risks, delayed communications, impact on international relations, difficulty in restoration, dependency on alternatives, increased focus on security, etc.).
+Many cables carry wavelengths for multiple providers, and resilience is often planned on a virtual plane due to cost and flexibility considerations.

 Questions which mission critical and government service providers must ask themselves are:

-1. Can I rely on my cloud provider in case of major international connectivity disruption?
+1. Can I rely on my cloud provider in the event of major international connectivity disruption?

 2. How does my cloud provider prioritize my service during emergency?